Vansh-Bhuva/Project/README.md

-#This is Expenses Tracker Web application build using React and firebase
+#This is Expenses Tracker Web application build using React⚛️ and firebase🔥